bezirg/cardano-node/doc/logging-monitoring/logging.md

 You can change these configurations in the node's config file, for example: mainnet-config.json`

 #### Enable and disable logs
-We can disable logging completely by setting `TurnOnLoggin` to `False`:
+We can disable logging completely by setting `TurnOnLogging` to `False`:

     TurnOnLogging: False